mkuzma96/MT/README.md

 # Estimating ITE with missing treatment information

-This is a repository for the paper "Estimating individualized treatment effects with missing treatment information".
+This is a repository for the paper "Estimating Individualized Treatment Effects with Missing Treatment Information".
 The repository includes the following scripts:

 main.py (implementation of the proposed method)